Loud-Cat/Sphere/README.md

 # Sphere
-Approximating a sphere using p5.js
+Approximating a sphere using Processing and p5.js

 ## Version 1: Rings
 ![Preview](rings/preview.gif)